-Learn how to draw a self portrait for kids that was inspired by a fun new children’s book “The King of Kindergarten”.
+Learn how to draw a self portrait that was inspired by a fun new children’s book “The King of Kindergarten”.
 Adding a crown actually makes it a bit easier to do!

 Learning how to draw a self portrait, or any portrait, is one of those fundamental building blocks of drawing.
-Getting the features all in place, with some approximation of proportion, takes practice and most young artists will need some time and practice before drawing faces gets any easier for them.
+Getting the features all in place, with some approximation of proportion, takes practice.
+Most young artists will need some time and practice before drawing faces gets any easier for them.

 Fortunately, I’ve found a wonderful book that both targets young students, but adds a crown theme that I think helps the drawing process.
 It’s called “The King of Kindergarten” and would make a great intro to the lesson, as a young boy learns the ropes of school life.
-(Please note that is an affiliate link, and if you purchase, I will be compensated but at no cost to you.)
+(Affiliate link. if you purchase, I will be compensated but at no cost to you.)

 Time needed: 30 minutes.